casper-network/docs-archive/disclaimer.rst

 of CLX.
 No action has been taken to authorise the distribution of this Whitepaper in any jurisdiction in which such authorisation might be required.

-No action has been or is intended to be taken by CasperLabs Networks Ltd and/or any of its affiliates in any jurisdiction that would or is intended to, permit a public sale or offering of any CLX, or possession or distribution of this Whitepaper (in preliminary, proof or final form) or any other sale, offering or
+No action has been or is intended to be taken by CasperLabs Networks AG and/or any of its affiliates in any jurisdiction that would or is intended to, permit a public sale or offering of any CLX, or possession or distribution of this Whitepaper (in preliminary, proof or final form) or any other sale, offering or